I like to do things myself. But that does not mean it is always better; there is definitely an added advantage for package deals.

 |Hornblower Sightseeing Cruises||$30.00|

-For those that don't know, the Metropolitan Museum of Art and the American Museum of Natural History are "suggested prices,” meaning the tickets aren’t fixed prices and you can get in for free (or for a cent).
-New Yorkers can be assholes like that.
+For those that don't know, the Metropolitan Museum of Art and the American Museum of Natural History are "suggested prices" for local tri-state area residents, meaning you can get in for free (or for a cent) if you can get a local to bum you in.

 The 9/11 Memorial & Museum also has free admission on Mondays, with a select number of tickets available.

 New Yorkers can be assholes like that.
 JK!